mithereal/ecto-role/README.md

 Ecto-Role creates a few schemas to track roles and entities,

-Entities are a db table/row/key select statement we are assiging the role to, entities have a uuid to represent the relation.
+Entities are a object we are assiging the role to, entities have a uuid.

 Schemas represent the schema and its fields/permissions -- permissions is a list of all permissions relating to the schema